Baraz20/writeups/thm/adventofcyber2/day5/README.md

 ```sql
 SELECT gift,kid FROM table WHERE kid LIKE '' ORDER BY 1,2,3 --'
 ```
-And I got a lovely error message telling me *3rd ORDER BY term out of range - should be between 1 and 2* so I know there's only 2 columns after that using https://github.com/unicornsasfuel/sqlite_sqli_cheat_sheet this great cheatsheet for sqlite sqli's
+And I got a lovely error message telling me:
+*3rd ORDER BY term out of range - should be between 1 and 2* so I know there's only 2 columns. after that using https://github.com/unicornsasfuel/sqlite_sqli_cheat_sheet this handy cheatsheet for sqlite sqli's

 I entered:
 ```